josh-works/josh-works.github.io/_posts/2022-03-05-a-new-old-financial-product/2022-03-05-a-new-old-financial-product.md

 issue_id: 53
 ---

 I'm going to weave together talk of land value, and financing, and some of the primitives[^primitive] around financial products.
-As

 [^primitive]: I'll be using in the sense of 'constituent, base components' rather than 'backwards or colonial' sense.